ladiesoflandsat/LOLManuscriptMonday/README.md

 # LOLManuscriptMonday

-**This repo is to hold the links to the Ladies of Landsat Manuscript Monday series.**
+**This repo is to hold the links to the Manuscript Monday series led by Ladies of Landsat.**

 Manuscript Monday is a weekly Twitter and LinkedIn series featuring recently published, cutting-edge research led by underrepresented scientists in the field of remote sensing.